Hard Rock Stadium: Other events

 Other events held at the stadium have included international soccer games, Hoop-It-Up Basketball, RV and boat shows, the UniverSoul Circus, numerous trade shows, and religious gatherings.
 The stadium has also hosted Australian rules football exhibition matches (including two Victorian Football League post-season exhibitions).
-For the 1988 exhibition between Collingwood and Geelong, the game was played on the diagonal to compensate for the stadium not being an oval.
+The 1988 exhibition between Collingwood and Geelong was played on the diagonal to compensate for the stadium not being an oval, as was the 1989 Foster's Cup semifinal between Hawthorn and Essendon, with the latter also featuring 15 players per team instead of the usual 18 since the playing surface was smaller than the grounds that it is typically played on.

 In 2006, it hosted the High School State Football Championships, sanctioned by the Florida High School Athletic Association (FHSAA).

 In 2020, during the COVID-19 pandemic, the stadium began temporarily hosting an outdoor movie theater at the tennis campus and a drive-in theater in the stadium itself.
 Additionally, the East Lot of the venue has been used as a COVID-19 testing site, drawing hundreds of cars every day at the peak of the pandemic.

 On April 18, 2021, Formula 1 announced a 10-year deal with the stadium to host the Miami Grand Prix, utilizing the stadium's large parking lots and service roads to create a course known as the Miami International Autodrome.

 Since 2018, the stadium has hosted the large hip-hop music festival Rolling Loud.
-The festival was held for its fourth consecutive year at the stadium from July 22 to July 24, 2022, and featured headliners including Ye, Future, and Kendrick Lamar.
+The festival was held for its fourth consecutive year at the stadium from July 22 to 24, 2022, and featured headliners including Ye, Future, and Kendrick Lamar.